This couldn't be easier. You don't need to worry about setting up direct debits or sending cheques.

 Deciding how much to save

 Generally speaking, the more you save, the more you can expect to get back.
-Although, the value of your investment can go down as well as up an you may not get back the value of the original investment.
+Although, the value of your investment can go down as well as up so you might get back less than what you put in.

 Your employer will normally help you by making contributions into your plan.
-Often, the amount they pay is based on the amount you pay.
-If this applies you should pay as much as you can to get the maximum amount from your employer.
+Often, the amount they contribute is based on the amount you contribute.
+If this applies, you should contribute as much as you can to get the maximum amount from your employer.

 Making single contributions can really help to boost your retirement savings.